Zjx402/Kea2/docs/blacklisting.md

 We support blacklisting specific UI widgets/regions so that Fastbot can avoid interacting with these widgets during fuzzing.

-We support two levels for blacklisting:
+We support two levels of blacklisting:

 - Widget Blocking: Use this method when you want to disable some single widget.

 - Tree Blocking: Use this method when you want to disable all widgets within a certain area by simply passing the root node of that area to disable the entire subtree of widgets under it.

-We support (1) `Global Block List` (always taking effective), and (2) `Conditional Block List` (only taking effective when some conditions are met).
+We support (1) `Global Block List` (always taking effect), and (2) `Conditional Block List` (only taking effect when some conditions are met).

-The list of blocked elements are specified in Kea2's config file `configs/widget.block.py` (generated when running `kea2 init`).
+The list of blocked elements is specified in Kea2's config file `configs/widget.block.py` (generated when running `kea2 init`).
 The elements needed to be blocked can be flexibly specified by u2 selector (e.g., `text`, `description`) or `xpath`, etc.